A CRM (Customer Relationship Management) system is a software program that keeps track of all the data related to an organization’s affairs.

 - Overview their stock, track their goods, and refill in time

 - Keep a coherent conversation going with their client base, suppliers, and partners

 - Easily introduce new employees or hand projects over to a colleague

 - Prevent each other from doubling up on tasks

 Open-market versus custom CRM

 Of course you could just use Microsoft Excel or an equivalent program to track and manage your organization’s information streams, but these always bring security risks and problems such as synchronization between employees and dependencies on devices and updates.
-Thus, if you feel that your organization could benefit from its own CRM system, click here to request a free introduction meeting.
+Thus, if you feel that your organization could benefit from its own CRM system, contact us for a free introduction meeting.
 We will study the possibilities for your organization and explain which software we can integrate to develop a CRM system that is completely customized to your organization’s needs.

 +31 (0)6 156 447 86